Kenneth Newman: Commissioner

 Newman spoke out against the prevalence of Freemasonry in the police, although a police Freemason's Lodge, the Manor of St James, was set up and flourished shortly after his comments.
 He retired in 1987, his reforms paving the way for his successor, Sir Peter Imbert, to implement further reforms known as the PLUS Programme.
 He took directorships with Control Risks, Automated Security Holdings and the Automobile Association.

 Death

-Sir Kenneth Newman died on 4 February 2017 at the age of 90.
+Sir Kenneth Newman died on 4 February 2017 at the age of 90, presumedly in Bournemouth, Dorset where his funeral was held.
 He was survived by his wife Eileen (née Freeman), their son, Laurence, daughter, Melanie, and three grandsons.